Underwater diving: Surface-supplied diving

 A wet bell with a gas filled dome provides more comfort and control than a stage and allows for longer time in water.
 Wet bells are used for air and mixed gas, and divers can decompress on oxygen at 12 m.
-Small closed bell systems have been designed that can be easily mobilised, and include a two-man bell, a handling frame and a chamber for decompression after transfer under pressure (TUP).
+Small closed bell systems have been designed that can be easily mobilised, and include a two-man bell, a launch and recovery system and a chamber for decompression after transfer under pressure (TUP).
 Divers can breathe air or mixed gas at the bottom and are usually recovered with the chamber filled with air.
 They decompress on oxygen supplied through built in breathing systems (BIBS) towards the end of the decompression.
 Small bell systems support bounce diving down to 120 m and for bottom times up to 2 hours.

 A relatively portable surface gas supply system using high pressure gas cylinders for both primary and reserve gas, but using the full diver's umbilical system with pneumofathometer and voice communication, is known in the industry as "scuba replacement".

 Compressor diving is a rudimentary method of surface-supplied diving used in some tropical regions such as the Philippines and the Caribbean.
 The divers swim with a half mask and fins and are supplied with air from an industrial low-pressure air compressor on the boat through plastic tubes.
 There is no reduction valve; the diver holds the hose end in his mouth with no demand valve or mouthpiece and allows excess air to spill out between the lips.